History and Memory: For Akiko and Takashige

 History and Memory: For Akiko and Takashige is a 1991 documentary film by Rea Tajiri.
 In her film, Tajiri recalls her family's experience of the American internment of the Japanese during World War II.

 History and Memory explores the story beyond the recorded history of the internment of the Japanese and Japanese Americans.
 The film premiered at the 1991 Whitney Biennial exhibition, and has since been screened over 250 times.

 The Film

 Tajiri presents collective history from mainstream mediums, whilst presenting her own history through the memory of real people.
 To create her own personal history, Tajiri utilizes memory through her family members' experiences, along with photographs and 8mm footage.
 She also uses mainstream mediums such as, newsreels, Hollywood feature film, and government propaganda.

+Caryn James, wrote in The New York Times that "Tajiri approaches her subject like a poet.
+She weaves together images and allows them to enrich one another in skewed and subtle ways as their resonances slowly emerge."